Billi is a registered dietitian nutritionist & has been helping people make better food choices for 20 yr.

 - Eat regularly.
 Don't skip breakfast.
 Have something to eat within one hour of rising.
 This breaks your fast and keeps you from getting overly hungry.
 Eat every 3-4 hours.
 You can set a timer if you need to do so.

 - Stay hydrated.
-Thirst often masquarades as hunger.
+Thirst often masquerades as hunger.
 The recommendation is to drink half of your body weight in pounds in ounces of water.
 A 200 lb person will need 100 oz of water.
 Drink at least 8 glasses of water every day.
 Drink before you feel thirsty.
 Sip water throughout the day.
 This keeps you feeling full.
 Even mild dehydration puts stress on the body.

 - Choose happiness.
 Think about something that makes you happy.
 Practice gratitude.
 Sing.
 Play happy music.
 These things actually change your brain chemistry and cause a release of serotonin.

 - Wait 20 minutes.
 Hunger attacks come in waves.
-Once they reach their peak, they will dissapate.
+Once they reach their peak, they will dissipate.
 Trust that you can wait it out and it will eventually go away.
 If you are still hungry in 20 minutes, chances are you are truly hungry.

 - Follow a meal plan.
 Early in the day, you have a lot of resolve to overcome emotional obstacles.
 As the day wears on, you tend to be more vulnerable to triggers and cravings.
-Creating and following a meal plan ensures that you don't get overly hungry and that healthy choices are available.
+Creating and following a meal plan ensures that you don't get overly hungry and healthy choices are available.

 - Make good choices convenient.
 Stock the fridge with goodness and get rid of the junk in your pantry.
 If healthy, appealing foods are available and convenient it is less likely that you will run to the store for chips.